operator-framework/tekton-scorecard-image/java-test-building-notes.md

 or just

-`make tag-update && make image-build-java && make docker-push`
+`make tag-update && make image-build-java && make docker-push-java`

-(the last,  the local run jar option, assumes you've tweaked the bundle dir from `/bundle` to `./bundle`)
+(the local run jar option assumes you've tweaked the bundle dir from `/bundle` to `./bundle`)

-## run notes:
+## Java dev notes:
 - with fabric8 CSV class and local generated CSV both used we can only deserialize:
 ```
   ./bundle/manifests/memcached-operator.clusterserviceversion.yaml
   Failed to deserialize with any CSV family class: cache.example.com_memcacheds_crd.yaml
   ./bundle/metadata/annotations.yaml
 ```
+-  https://quarkus.io/guides/command-mode-reference is a good reference for this type of Quarkus Java app.